Carocim/scrolling-tasklist-obs-overlay/README.md

 ### 2. Set up the overlay

 1. Extract the folder you downloaded from GitHub
-2. Right-click the folder > “Open in Terminal” or "Open PowerShell"
-3. Run:
+2. Open **Command Prompt,** then type `cd ` (with a space), and drag the project folder into the Command Prompt window.
+It will autofill the path.
+Press **Enter** to move into the folder.
+3. Run this in the command prompt:

 ```
 npm install